Simdega: Area overview

 In the area presented in the map alongside, “the landscape is formed of hills and undulating plateau” in the south-western part of the Chota Nagpur Plateau.
 About 32% of the district is covered with forests (mark the shaded portions in the map.)
 It is an overwhelmingly rural area with 92.83% of the population living in the rural areas.
 A major portion of the rural population depends on rain-fed agriculture (average annual rainfall: 1,100-1,200 mm) for a living.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

+Politics

 Civic administration

 Simdega, Muffasil, SC/ST and Mahila police stations are located in Simdega town.

 The headquarters of Simdega CD block are located at Simdega town.

 Education

-Simdega is steadily emerging as a centre for education at the tertiary level.
-Christian Missionaries have established good schools in the area in land donated by the erstwhile Gajapati kings of Kaisalpur-Birugarh.
-Both CBSE and JAC curriculum is being followed at schools in Simdega.
-The Catholic Church remains the largest and prominent contributor in the field of education in the city.

-Some of the prominent schools are St.Mary high School, Holy Spirit School, St. John's School, Ursuline Convent for Girls, DAV Public School, Kendriya Vidyalaya, Central academy school and St. Francis School, St. Francis School, Gossner Inter College and Navodaya Vidyalaya.

 College level education is not adequate for the area as there are only two colleges of Ranchi University, namely Simdega College which being the constituent college of Ranchi University and other affiliated college is S.K.
 Bage College, Kolebira.
 St. Xavier's College, Simdega is another Jesuit institution of higher education in the city.
 There has been constant demand for improving the higher education in the city.